rocastem_packaging

 Longevity Weeks to months Days to weeks

-Put simply, wetting agents shift water.
+Put simply, penetrants shift water.
 Rocastem shifts the soil.

 How Quickly Does Rocastem Take Effect?

-Initial effects—improved percolation, reduced surface softness—are noticeable within 7–10 days of application, particularly in responsive soils.
+Initial effects—improved percolation, reduced surface softness - are noticeable within 5–10 days of application, particularly in responsive growing mediums.
 Full microbial engagement and root stimulation typically occur within 3–4 weeks, depending on temperature and soil conditions.
+Repeat application over a number of months allows for the development of an increased functioning profile.

 Seasonal Differences in Rocastem Performance

-Autumn/Winter: Excels at reducing waterlogging, preparing root zones for play in wet months.
+Autumn/Winter: Excels at reducing waterlogging, preparing root zones for prolonged play in wet months.

-Spring: Accelerates early root activity and green-up by increasing soil warmth and oxygen levels.
+Spring: Accelerates early root activity by increasing soil warmth and oxygen levels.

-Summer: Maintains balance in drought-prone soils, reducing reliance on irrigation and surfactants.
+Summer: Maintains pore spaces in drought-prone root zones, reducing reliance on over irrigation and surfactants.

 It’s versatile enough to complement every phase of the turf calendar.